rednikotin/minecraft-server-plugin/README.md

 -   Modify `src/main/java/com/example/minecraftserver/Main.java` to add your custom plugin logic.
 -   Adjust plugin details (name, version, description) in `src/main/resources/plugin.yml`.
 -   Configure server properties by editing `server.properties` in your Paper server directory.

+## Gameplay

+With the server running, join from your Minecraft client (Multiplayer > Add Server) using the IP and port of your Paper server (default `25565`).

+- Use `/games` in chat to open the game selection menu.
+- Choose **PVP 1v1** to enter the duel queue.
+When another player joins, both players are teleported to the arena and fight until one wins.
+- Choose **Parkour** to teleport to the parkour course starting position.

 ## Deployment (on a Linux VPS)